Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/README.md

 ## Project Description
 This project encloses a temperature/humidity sensor and microcontroller in a USB stick to create a compact device capable of using WiFi to monitor the sensor using any combination of the following options:

-a.
-Computer via USB to Arduino IDE
+1. Computer via USB to Arduino IDE

-b.
-Home Assistant via MQTT protocol
+2. Home Assistant via MQTT protocol

-c.
-ThingSpeak.com
+3. ThingSpeak.com

 ## Applications